Badhan, Sanaag: After Puntland’s founding (1998–2007)

-Following the creation of Puntland in 1998, Badhan and the surrounding Warsangali-inhabited interior of eastern Sanaag developed links to Puntland’s administration alongside local customary authority.
+Following the creation of Puntland in 1998, Badhan and the surrounding Warsangali-inhabited interior of eastern Sanaag developed links to Puntland's administration alongside local customary authority.

-Humanitarian reporting during this period highlights recurring drought stress.
 In November 2005, BBC Somali noted extreme water prices in Sanaag including Badhan district, reflecting depleted catchments and the cost of trucking water to inland settlements.

-Analysts record that, in parallel with Puntland’s structures, Somaliland sought to project administrative claims eastwards in the early 2000s (creating a nominal “Badhan” region), while Puntland announced the Haylan region; on the ground, Warsangali communities around Badhan continued to manage affairs through their own councils and elders.
+In parallel with Puntland's structures, Somaliland sought to project administrative claims eastwards in the early 2000s, creating a nominal "Badhan" region, while Puntland announced the Haylan region; on the ground, Warsangali communities around Badhan continued to manage affairs through their own councils and elders.

-Amid frictions with Puntland over resources and security, Warsangali leaders declared the short-lived Maakhir State in mid-2007, naming Badhan its hub; contemporary commentary placed the announcement around early July 2007 following communal meetings in Badhan and Dhahar.
+Amid frictions with Puntland over resources and security, Warsangali leaders declared the short-lived Maakhir State in mid-2007, naming Badhan its hub; the announcement followed communal meetings in Badhan and Dhahar in early July 2007.

 Somaliland and Puntland (2008–2017)

-In February 2008, local reporting described Somaliland troops entering Badhan following a Puntland withdrawal, marking a shift in on-the-ground control in eastern Sanaag’s interior around the town.
+In February 2008, Somaliland troops entered Badhan following a Puntland withdrawal, changing the control of the interior of eastern Sanaag around the town.

-In June 2013, Somaliland forces were reported to have taken control of Badhan district from Puntland forces.
-Later that year, a Puntland presidential hopeful’s visit drew protest from Somaliland-focused outlets for “violating” Somaliland’s sovereignty claims.
+In June 2013, Somaliland forces took control of Badhan district from Puntland forces.
+Later that year, a visit by a Puntland presidential candidate drew protests from Somaliland-focused media for violating Somaliland's sovereignty claims.

-In March 2014, local media again noted Somaliland troops entering Badhan, after which the situation was said to have calmed.
+In March 2014, Somaliland troops again entered Badhan, and the situation subsequently stabilized.

 On 19 October 2015, eight members of the Somaliland National Electoral Commission were detained by Puntland authorities in Badhan district and released shortly thereafter.

-In mid-2016, Somaliland proceeded with elements of its voter-registration rollout in eastern Sanaag.
-On 18 July 2016, the Somaliland-appointed Badhan mayor stated registration was proceeding across the district, and on 17 July 2016 Somaliland’s defence minister visited Badhan amid reported tensions in eastern Sanaag.
+In mid-2016, Somaliland proceeded with elements of its voter registration rollout in eastern Sanaag.
+On 18 July 2016, the Somaliland-appointed Badhan mayor stated that registration was proceeding across the district, and on 17 July 2016 Somaliland's defense minister visited Badhan amid tensions in eastern Sanaag.

-In February 2017, administrative turnover on the Somaliland side was noted when the Badhan district governor died in Hargeisa.
+In February 2017, the Somaliland-appointed Badhan district governor died in Hargeisa.